m3g/SPGBox.jl/docs/src/usage.md

 ## Calling the solver, with box bounds

-Box bounds can be provided by the optional keywords `l` and `u` for lower and upper bounds, respectively.
+Box bounds can be provided by the optional keywords `lower` and `upper` for lower and upper bounds, respectively.
 These are vectors that will delimit the bounds for each variable.
 For example, assuming the same function and gradient functions defined in the example above, a lower